Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
-Blood tests and tests for heart function may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
+Blood and urine tests and tests for heart function may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for 2 months after stopping it.
+You should not become pregnant during treatment with this medicine and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-This medicine may cause your heart rate to slow down, especially after taking the first dose.
-You will be observed in a hospital or clinic for 6 hours for signs and symptoms of bradycardia (slow heartbeat).
-Symptoms may include chest pain or discomfort, lightheadedness, dizziness, or fainting, shortness of breath, slow or irregular heartbeat, or unusual tiredness.
+This medicine may cause your or your child's heart rate to slow down, especially after taking the first dose.
+You or your child will be observed in a hospital or clinic for 6 hours for signs and symptoms of bradycardia (slow heartbeat).
+Symptoms may include chest pain or discomfort, lightheadedness, dizziness, or fainting, slow or irregular heartbeat, or unusual tiredness.

 This medicine may cause macular edema (swelling of the back of the eye), especially during the first 3 to 4 months of treatment.
-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
-Your doctor may want an eye doctor to check your eyes.
+Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
+Your doctor may want an eye doctor (ophthalmologist) to check your eyes.

-Check with your doctor right away if you have shortness of breath, difficult or labored breathing, tightness in the chest, or wheezing while taking this medicine.
+Check with your doctor right away if you or your child have difficult or labored breathing or tightness in the chest while using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.